-QER supported GAWB's proposed methodology for estimating the cost of debt but suggested the Authority, in estimating the debt margin with reference to bond yield, apply 'a consideration' to ensure consistency with financial conditions that prevail at that time.
+In response to GAWB's submission, QER stated that it supported GAWB's proposed methodology for estimating the cost of debt but suggested the Authority, in estimating the debt margin with reference to bond yields, should apply 'a consideration' to ensure consistency with financial conditions that prevail at that time.
 In addition, QER considered that any figure nominated by GAWB associated with debt raising costs should be based on historic precedent.